Order of Nine Angles: Anton Long's identity

-Academic scholars of esotericism who have supported Long's identification as Myatt include Goodrick-Clarke, Faxneld, and Jacob C. Senholt.
+Academic scholars of esotericism who have supported Long's identification as Myatt include Goodrick-Clarke, Per Faxneld, and Jacob C. Senholt.
 Senholt presented additional evidence that he believed confirmed Myatt's identity as Long, writing that Myatt's embrace of neo-Nazism and radical Islamism represented "insight roles" which Myatt had adopted as part of the ONA's "sinister strategy" to undermine Western society.
 In 2015, an ONA member known as R. Parker argued in favour of the idea that Myatt was Long.
 As a result of Page's publication, the sociologist of religion Massimo Introvigne stated that the ONA has "more or less acknowledged" that Myatt and Long are the same person.
 The ONA have utilised this ambiguity, in 2018 issuing a publication titled A Modern Mysterium: The Enigma of Myatt and the ONA containing essays both arguing for and against the case that Myatt is Long.

 Myatt has repeatedly denied allegations that he has any involvement with the ONA, maintaining that he has never used the pseudonym "Anton Long".
 He has claimed that he had personal contacts with people involved in the ONA around the 1980s, and that similarities between his ideas and those of the ONA result from the latter's borrowing from him.
 Some scholars have argued that Myatt's identification as Long remains circumstantial.
 Kaplan suggested that Myatt and Long are separate people, while Sieg thought the association was "implausible and untenable based on the extent of variance in writing style, personality, and tone" between Myatt and Long.
 Doyle White suggested that 'Long' could be one of the individuals involved in Myatt's "honeypot" occult group, hence explaining the borrowings from Myatt's ideas.
 Monette posited the possibility that "Anton Long" was not a singular individual but rather a pseudonym used by several different people.